Alexander Cockburn: Anti-war positions

-Opposition to conspiracy theories
+Opinion on conspiracy theories

 Cockburn opposed conspiracism, particularly in regard to 9/11 conspiracy theories.
 He interpreted the rise of these ideas as a sign of the decline of the American Left.
 Cockburn also criticized conspiracy theories related to the 1963 assassination of US president Kennedy and the Country Walk case.
-He did suggest in writing that he US government had prior knowledge of the 1941 Japanese military attack on Pearl Harbor.
+He did suggest in writing that the US government had prior knowledge of the 1941 Japanese military attack on Pearl Harbor.

+Cockburn was a vehement opponent of the scientific consensus on climate change.
+He described the 2007 Nobel Peace Prize awarded to Al Gore and the Intergovernmental Panel on Climate Change as the result of "Bogus science topped off with toxic alarmism.
+It’s as ridiculous as if Goebbels got the Nobel Peace Prize in 1938, sharing it with the Kaiser Wilhelm Institute for his work in publicizing the threat to race purity posed by Jews, Slavs and gypsies."

 Support of US constitutional rights

 Cockburn supported free speech, writing that "Free speech counts most when it's most risky".
 He said, "America is well on its way to making it illegal to say anything nasty about gays, Jews, blacks and women [...] with the First Amendment gone the way of the dodo."
 Cockburn wrote approvingly of the right-wing Patriot movement and militia rallies.

-Asked about his position on the Second Amendment and gun control, Cockburn said, "a native Mexican turkey wandered onto my property in Humboldt County, unaware that the California Fish and Game regulations permitted a window of vulnerability for the aforementioned wild turkey.
+Asked about his position on the Second Amendment and gun control, Cockburn once said, "a native Mexican turkey wandered onto my property in Humboldt County, unaware that the California Fish and Game regulations permitted a window of vulnerability for the aforementioned wild turkey.
 I then proceeded to my 12-gauge and brought that turkey down, thirteen and a half pounds, plucked it, drew it, and ate it, with my loved ones as they say," but also said "I think that people shouldn't carry Howitzers."
 Following the 2007 Virginia Tech massacre, Cockburn wrote, "There have been the usual howls from the anti-gun lobby, but it's all hot air.
 America is not about to dump the Second Amendment giving people the right to bear arms."
+He suggested several alternative measures to increased gun control around institutions of mandatory and elective education.